israil1601/react-native-test-app/README.md

 These instructions will install the application to your local device.
 ### Prerequisites
 1. Make sure you have [Node.js  installed](https://nodejs.org/en/download/).
-2. If you want to run the application on your smartphone, make sure you have set up your phone [follow these steps](https://facebook.github.io/react-native/docs/running-on-device).
+2. If you want to run the application on your smartphone, make sure you have set up your phone [following these steps](https://facebook.github.io/react-native/docs/running-on-device).
 3. If you want to run the application, make sure you have [Android Studio](https://developer.android.com/studio) set up [following these steps](https://facebook.github.io/react-native/docs/getting-started).
 ### Installation
 1. ```git clone https://github.com/israil1601/react-native-test-app.git```